pallavigkwd/CaloriePredictions/README.md

 | paula deen s caramel apple cheesecake | 275030 |        45 |        11 | ['apple pie filling', ..., 'pecans'] |               9 |                5 |      577.7 |                53 |           149 |             19 |              14 |                    67 |                    21 |
 | midori poached pears                  | 275032 |        25 |         8 | ['midori melon liqueur', ..., 'mint']        |               9 |                5 |      386.9 |                 0 |           347 |              0 |               1 |                     0 |                    33 |

+Looking at our data set, we identified the following prediction problem:
+*”How can we best predict a recipe’s total calories using the features present in the data set?”*

+This problem is a `regression` problem because we are trying to predict specific numerical values, rather than creating a classification per recipe.